 The IVEY Business Journal provides advice on how to engage employees by breaking it down to The Ten C’s: Connect, Career, Clarity, Convey, Congratulate, Contribute, Control, Collaborate, Credibility and Confidence.

-What’s fascinating about the article is how it how well it applies, not just to employees, but to the Client-Supplier engagement model as well.
+What’s fascinating about the article is how it how well it applies to the Client-Supplier engagement model as well.

 Engaged Suppliers Grow Profits

-Ultimately, Clients need to not only trust your supplier but also get your support for their objectives.
-Suppliers and clients prosper when they engage in the work and encourage them in their contribution.
+Ultimately, clients need to not only trust you as a supplier but also get your support for their objectives.
+Suppliers and clients prosper when they engage in the work together and encourage each other in their contributions.

-These are the same principles we apply when we engage with a Client…We act as your extended workforce to achieve your goals and objectives through the projects we work on with you.
+These are the same principles we apply at Semantia when we engage with a client… acting as your extended workforce to achieve your goals and objectives through the projects we work on with you.

-From joint strategic planning to daily ‘huddles’, where we discuss the objectives for the day and establish measurable KPI’s that help the entire team manage expectations that get you to your end goal in the most efficient and effective way possible.
+From joint strategic planning to daily ‘huddles’ (where we discuss the objectives for the day and establish measurable KPI’s) our whole team works to help manage expectations, efforts and timelines that get you to your end goal in the most efficient and effective way possible.